Tick-Borne Diseases in Dogs to Look Out For

 Anaplasmosis in Dogs

-Deer ticks, along with western black-legged ticks, are also known for carrying anaplasmosis.
+Deer ticks, along with western black-legged ticks, are known for carrying anaplasmosis.
 This disease presents similarly to Lyme disease and includes lethargy, lameness, painful joints and fever.
 Other signs to watch for are vomiting, diarrhea and lack of appetite.
 Unlike Lyme disease, anaplasmosis usually presents itself one to seven days after infection.

 Special screening kits can diagnose anaplasmosis in dogs, and treatment involves antibiotics.